 SPARC researchers will be taking part in the Global Platform for Disaster Risk Reduction 2025.
 Catch up with them at the following events:

-2 June 2025, 13:30-14:30 (UTC+2 Geneva), CICG- Room 11+12 and online
+2 June 2025, 13:30-14:30 (UTC+2 Geneva), CICG- Room 11+12

+Kelvin Shikuku’s work on the Drought Index-insurance for Resilience in the Sahel and Horn of Africa (DIRISHA) project has been shortlisted for this award.
 The winner of the award, the theme of which is "Connecting science to people: democratizing access to innovation and technology for disaster resilient communities", will be announced on 5 June 2025 at the Global Platform for Disaster Risk Reduction.
+Find out more about the awards ceremony here.

 Kelvin’s work on the DIRISHA project is co-funded by SPARC, the Accelerating Impacts of CGIAR Climate Research for Africa (AICCRA) and CGIAR Research Initiative on Livestock and Climate.
 The project involves working with thousands of pastoralists in Kenya and Ethiopia by using participatory crowdsourcing techniques and citizen science to engage them in the monitoring of multi-dimensional indicators of shocks and resilience.
 The project builds pastoralists’ capacity in the use of digital innovations and strengthens local social networks to promote the sharing of crowdsourced information, which is disseminated weekly via digital channels.
-To read more see this SPARC policy brief
+Find out more about the Sasakawa Award here, the ongoing research Kelvin has been nominated for here, and read this SPARC policy brief.

 SPARC's work has: